rmorshea/pybooster/docs/src/concepts.md

     In general, if you're in an async function then you should default to using `async with` when calling `new_scope`.

-You can also override the current values by passing a tuple with the dependency and its value to the `new_scope` context manager:
+You can also override the current values by passing a dict mapping dependencies to values into the `new_scope` context manager:

 ```python
 from dataclasses import dataclass